Turkey flag

 Contracts are required in writing for employment that will last for one year or more.
 Contracts need to state the terms of employment, including the duration of employee services.
 Foreign workers must present a work permit obtained by the local authorities, unless the company has arranged for an exception.

-Notice periods are two weeks for employees who have passed probation with less than six months’ service, increasing to four weeks with six months’ service, six weeks after 18 months’ service and eight weeks after three years’ service.
+Notice periods start at two weeks for employees who have passed probation, increasing to four weeks with six months’ service, six weeks after 18 months’ service and eight weeks after three years’ service.
 Probation periods can vary: although the general standard is two months, collective bargaining can extend this to as much as four months.
-There is no notice period applicable during probation.
+There is no notice period applicable during probation, either for the employee or the employer.

 Tax and Social Security

 Corporation tax in Turkey is levied at 25%, or 30% for businesses in the financial sector.
-VAT is 18%, and is reduced to special rates of 1% or 8% for certain products.
+The general rate of VAT is 20%, but there are some reductions for some goods and services, to as little as 1% in some cases.

 Taxes are always withheld from paychecks according to payroll regulations.
 Non-residents are taxed on income made only in Turkey, while residents are taxed on their total income earned worldwide.